tanmaybinaykiya/tanmaybinaykiya.github.io/_drafts/2018-02-07-sequence-labeling.md

 When you read the sentence, what part of speech did you first assign to old?
 Typically, this word is an ADJECTIVE — abbreviated as J — which is a class of words that modify nouns.
 Similarly, man is usually a NOUN.
 The resulting sequence of tags is D J N D N. But this is a mistaken “garden path” interpretation, which ends up leading nowhere.
 It is unlikely that a DETERMINER would directly follow a NOUN and particularly unlikely that the entire sentence would lack a verb.
 The only possible VERB in the sentence is the word man, which can refer to the act of maintaining and piloting something — often boats.
 But if man is tagged as a VERB, then old is seated between a DETERMINER and a VERB, and must be a NOUN.
 And indeed, ADJECTIVEs can often have a second interpretation as NOUNs when used in this way (e.g., the young, the restless).
-This reasoning, in which the labeling decisions are intertwined, cannot be applied in a setting where each tag is produced by an independent classification decision.
+This reasoning, in which the labelling decisions are intertwined, cannot be applied in a setting where each tag is produced by an independent classification decision.

-## Sequence labeling as structure prediction
+## Sequence labelling as structure prediction
 *The entire sequence of tags as a label itself*

 In stead of making a classifiction decision for each token, we now make a decision for the entire sentence.